mvolkmann/blog/src/swift/why-swift.md

 ## Control Structures

-Many programming languages have a syntax that is modelled after the C programming language where conditions are surrounded by parentheses and statements are terminated by semicolons.
+Many programming languages have a syntax that is modeled after the C programming language where conditions are surrounded by parentheses and statements are terminated by semicolons.
 Swift does not follow either of those conventions.